Code-Institute-Submissions/neo-data-milestone-project/README.md

 Once the 'neo_search_period' function has been called the function reads the start date from the html input box and from this creates a new Date() object instance.
 The input arguments to this functions are the ID of the button clicked and the data-output-state which determines whether or not the data visualisations have been generated previously.
-One of three actions, based upon the html button id of the input argument of the function and the use of an If-else-if-else statement, is then performed.
+One of three actions, based upon the html button id of the input argument of the function and the use of an If-elseif-else statement, is then performed:

 ##### Start-search

 The search_start function is called with the start search date and the new Date object as its input arguments.

-##### Previous week start date
+##### Previous-week

 If the 'previous week' button has been selected a second Date() object instance is created which is 8 days prior to the start date of the html input box.
 The 'date_format' function is utilised to format the date and this is then written to the html input box.